Key Takeaways

 Why Is Building an Investor Pipeline Harder Than It Looks?

-Most founders believe the bottleneck is "access."
-They think if they just had the right intro, the money would flow.
-In reality, the bottleneck is data decay and noise.
-Venture capital mandates shift quarterly.
+Most founders believe the bottleneck is "access," but in reality it is data decay and noise — venture capital mandates shift quarterly.
 A partner who was bullish on Fintech in January might be "sector-full" by March.
 If you are using a static list of investors, you are essentially calling disconnected phone numbers.

 Furthermore, investors in 2026 are using AI filters to screen their own inboxes.
 According to Harvard Business Review, institutional investors now receive an average of 150 unsolicited decks per week.
 If your outreach doesn't hit a specific set of "fit factors" in the first 10 seconds, it is archived by an algorithm before a human ever sees it.
 Building a pipeline from zero means you have to bypass these digital gatekeepers with surgical precision.